alexxGmZ/Web_Development_Project/README.md

 * Follow Proper indention formatting.
 * Code readability is priority, "It's okay to be buggy as long as readable".
 * Push changes in the ```testing``` branch because ```main``` is for production only, which means it should be stable and has little bugs.
-* Every page has should have their own separate CSS file.
+* Every page should have their own separate CSS file.
-* List ecountered bugs in the "Known Bug/s" section.
+* List encountered bugs in the "Known Bug/s" section.

 __Things To Do:__